LBHackney-IT/referral-form-ingestion/README.md

 ## Deployments

+## Environment Variables

+1. In CircleCI, add the following environment variables:
+    1. CLIENT_EMAIL -- the email associated with the Google Service account
+    2. PRIVATE_KEY  -- the private key of the Google Service account
+    3. CLASP_REFRESH_TOKEN -- the refresh token to authenticate Clasp with Google

 ### How to configure CircleCI for automated deployment of our appscript

 1. In your browser go to the google sheet we are looking to deploy our app script against